-The first thing you need to do is set up your profile.
-This is a pretty simple and straightforward process since most of it will be taken care of when you make your account.
+This is a straightforward process since most of it will be taken care of when you make your account.

-Your profile will display your name, picture, bio and some basic information about you, like where you’re from and what gender you are.
+Your profile displays your name, picture, bio and basic information about you, like where you’re from and your gender.

 After your profile is finished, you can start hunting for tutors!

-- From.
+- Teacher is from.
 By clicking this tab, you can choose where you want your future tutor to be from.
 This is especially helpful if you’re learning a particular dialect or accent.

-- Also speaks.
+- Speaks.
 If you want your tutor to speak a language other than their native one, you can click this tab.
 Or, click it to specify that you want a native speaker.

 - Lesson price.
 Choose the price range you want your tutor’s hourly rate to be.
 The lowest you can go is $4 per hour, and the highest is $80.

-- Availability.
-If you’re only able to do lessons on certain days, you can identify them by clicking Availability.
-Then, italki will only show you tutors who are available when you are.
+- Lesson time.
+If you can only do lessons on certain days, you can identify them by clicking “Lesson time.”
+Then, italki will only show you the tutors available when you are.

 - Teacher types.
 Remember how we talked about Professional Teachers and Community Tutors?
 If you have a preference, specify it by clicking this tab.

-- Category.
+- Lesson category.
 If you want to focus on a specific skill, tell italki which one you want to work on.
-By clicking Category, you can choose from General, Business, Test Preparation, Kids and Conversation Practice.
+By clicking “Lesson category,” you can choose from General, Business, Test Preparation, Kids and Conversation Practice.

-Each tutor has an introductory video you can watch, where they’re from, a bio about themselves, their availability calendar, resume or work experience, student reviews, hourly rate, lesson options and more.
+Each tutor has an introductory video you can watch, info on where they’re from, a bio about themselves, their availability calendar, resume or work experience, student reviews, hourly rate, lesson options and more.